 Figure 3-2 Heliostat Field Layout

-Each heliostat has three banks of mirror facets (ganged), each bank with its own elevation axis of rotation (Figure 3-3).
-They are connected with a mechanical link, therefore only one motor is necessary to control the elevation.
-There is a second motor in each heliostat which rotates the whole unit used in order to control the azimuth angle.
+Each heliostat has three banks of mirror facets (ganged), each bank having its own elevation axis of rotation (Figure 3-3).
+The banks are connected by links, therefore only one motor is necessary to control the elevation.
+There is a second motor in each heliostat which rotates the whole unit about its vertical axis in order to control the azimuth angle.
 Each mirror bank has 14 mirror facets (450 mm x 450 mm), in two rows.
 Except the bank in the middle, it has a central mirror and two half mirrors above and below it.
 The central mirror it is used to control the position of the heliostat at each moment of time together with the tracking sensor.

-In order to reflect the largest amount of radiation to the central reflector the heliostats should continuously change their elevation and azimuth angles this is achieved with a solar tacking system.
-In addition, as the heliostat facets are flat, they have to be tilted relative to the others to focus the solar radiation; this is called canting.
+In order to reflect the largest amount of radiation to the central reflector the heliostats should continuously change their elevation and azimuth angles which is achieved with a solar tacking system.
+In addition, as the heliostat facets are flat, they have to be slightly tilted relative to each other to focus the solar radiation; this is called canting.
 The tilt angles of the mirrors depend on the distance between the heliostat and the focal point.
 For more details on the alignment of the tracking sensor and the heliostat canting please refer to chapter 6 Mokhtar [21].